Mature Masculine

 The Hustler uses speech to manipulate and impress.
 The Chump avoids speaking because he fears judgment.
 The Mature Warrior speaks to serve, inspire, and lead.

-Public speaking requires several elements:
+Public speaking requires several capacities:

 Clear message: The Warrior knows what he wants to communicate.
 He has a clear point and purpose.